Sweet Honey in the Rock: The founder's retirement

+Awards and films

-Sweet Honey in the Rock has received several Grammy Award nominations, including one for their children's album, Still the Same Me which received the Silver Award from the National Association of Parenting Publications.
-They contributed their version of Lead Belly's "Grey Goose" for from the compilation album Folkways: A Vision Shared which won the Grammy Award for Best Traditional Folk Album.
+Sweet Honey in the Rock has received several Grammy Award nominations, including one for their children's album, "Still The Same Me" which received the Silver Award from the National Association of Parenting Publications.
+They contributed their version of Lead Belly's "Grey Goose" from the compilation album Folkways: A Vision Shared which won the Grammy Award for Best Traditional Folk Album.

-Their vocals appeared in a number of animated counting cartoons on the long-running PBS series Sesame Street, and the group was the subject of the 2005 documentary Sweet Honey in the Rock: Raise Your Voice.
+Their vocals appeared in a number of animated counting cartoons on the PBS series Sesame Street, and the group was the subject of 3 films: